 Our main publication is the monthly Newspaper 'Bayfair' which contains all the local news for the Robin Hood's Bay and Fylingdales area, as well as features - such as local history, nature, financial and club reports - and full details of coming events, together with comprehensive holiday accommodation and tradesmen's guides.

 Bayfaircosts just 40p and is on sale at shops and Post Offices throughout the local area.
-Copies are sent by post to subscribers throughout the U.K. and abroad.
+Copies are sent by post to subscribers throughout the U.K. and around the world.

 We also offer an increasing range of books, and booklets relating to the area and to wider North Yorkshire.

-Bayfair Subscriptions for the UK, Europe and Worldwide can now be purchased online, and the following publications can be purchased online for UK delivery.
-Please email us for deliveries outside the UK.
+Bayfair Subscriptions and the following publications can be purchased online for UK delivery.
+Please email us for subscriptions and deliveries outside the UK.

 You can now SHOP ONLINE for Bayfair Publications.

 Payment can be made by credit or debit card, or by Paypal.
 All orders are processed by Paypal in their own secure environment.
 If you would prefer to pay by cheque, simply send your order and cheque to Bayfair at the address below.

 And in association with the Walmsley Society we can now offer:

 Sally Lunn: Smart, sophisticated and with an air of confidence, Sally Lunn makes a trip home to her native village of Bramblewick where she finds a deepening rift between the Lunns and their rivals, the Fosdycks, with her family name fallen from favour.
 Maybe Sally should have stayed in London, but then she meets Tom Fosdyck and her attraction to him isn't merely a passing fancy.
 This authentic and engrossing story about the struggles of the bay's inshore fishermen is a tale of adventure and passion, with a dramatic climax.